-Heroin also known as diacetylmorphine, is an opioid drug made from morphine, a natural substance taken from the seed pod of the various opium poppy plants grown in Southeast and Southwest Asia, Mexico, and Colombia .
-What does heroin look like?
-Heroin can be a white or brown powder, or a black sticky substance which is commonly known as black tar heroin.
+Heroin, also known as diacetylmorphine, is an opioid drug made from morphine, a natural substance taken from the seed pod of the various opium poppy plants grown in Southeast and Southwest Asia, Mexico, and Colombia .
+What does heroine look like?
+And what does a gram of heroin look like?
+Heroin can be a white or brown powder or a black sticky substance commonly known as black tar heroin.
 People sniff, inject, snort, or smoke heroin.
 Some people mix heroin with crack cocaine, a practice called speedballing.
 Heroin enters the brain rapidly and binds to opioid receptors on cells located in many areas, especially those involved in feelings of pain and pleasure and in controlling heart rate, sleeping, and breathing.

 Heroin is addictive, and there is a high risk of drug overdose and death from using it.
+What does pure heroin look like?
 Heroin also often contains additives, such as sugar, starch, or powdered milk, that can clog blood vessels leading to the lungs, liver, kidneys, or brain and cause permanent damage.
 In addition, sharing drug injection equipment and having impaired judgment from drug use can increase the risk of contracting infectious diseases such as HIV and hepatitis (see “Injection Drug Use, HIV, and Hepatitis”).

 Heroin is a Schedule I drug under the Controlled Substances Act of 1970, with no approved medical use in the United States.
+What does a heroin overdose look like?
 A person can easily overdose on illegal drugs like heroin.
-A drug overdose occurs when a drug produces serious adverse effects and life-threatening symptoms.
+A drug overdose occurs when a drug produces adverse severe effects and life-threatening symptoms.
 Death from an opioid overdose happens when the drug depresses the parts of the brain that control breathing.

 Purity of Heroin

-Street drugs such as heroin are almost never pure.
+Street drugs such as heroin are rarely pure.
 It may be a white powder or dark brown.
-The purity can differ widely as there may be many impurities depending on the manufacturing process.
-Starches, sugar, powdered milk, and even other types of drugs are often added as filler.
-The unpredictable strength of heroin further complicates matters on top of the person’s addiction to it.
+The purity can differ widely as many impurities may depend on the manufacturing process.
+Starches, sugar, powdered milk, and other drugs are often added as fillers.
+The unpredictable strength of heroin further complicates matters on top of the person’s addiction.

-In 2009, the United Nations Office on Drugs and Crime reported Afghanistan had identified several chemicals used for cutting heroin.
+In 2009, the United Nations Office on Drugs and Crime reported that Afghanistan had identified several chemicals used to cut heroin.
 Substances included caffeine and other compounds, such as chloroquine, phenolphthalein, and paracetamol.
 Caffeine makes heroin vaporize when exposed to lower temperatures.
 Chloroquine is a drug used to treat malaria.
 Chloroquine is widely available and low in price but does not change the properties or use of the drug.
 Some believe the additive may be sold as fake heroin in Southwest Asia.

 Cutting agents used include:

-- Phenolphthalein: This substance has been used as an acid, or base indicator, laxative, and is a known carcinogenic.
-However, its reasons for cutting heroin are not fully known.
+- Phenolphthalein: This substance has been used as an acid, base indicator, and laxative and is a known carcinogenic.
+However, the reasons for cutting heroin are not fully understood.

 - Tylenol PM: Cutting black tar heroin with these tablets is more practical because of the cooking process used for creating what’s known as cheese heroin.
 Other medications with diphenhydramine and acetaminophen may be used as well.

 Chalk, flour, talcum powder, starch, and more dangerous agents, such as methamphetamine, cocaine, alprazolam, ecstasy, and crack cocaine, are also been used.
-The purity of street heroin, therefore, can vary greatly, anywhere from 3-99 percent.
+Therefore, street heroin’s purity can vary greatly, anywhere from 3-99 percent.
 One can easily see why the risk of overdose is so high.